Netflix and Ben & Jerry's scoop up a binge-worthy new ice cream flavor, Netflix & Chill'd

 The Ben & Jerry's site also offers a quiz to determine which Netflix Original show pairs with which Ben & Jerry's flavor.

-Discuss: Netflix, Ben & Jerry's scoop up new ice cream flavor, Netflix & Chill'd
+Discuss: Netflix, Ben & Jerry's scoop up new ice cream flavor, Netflix & Chilll'd

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.